bukibarak/obs-blueprint/doc/full_install.md

 ```

 > [!NOTE]
 > If you don't use Visual Studio 2022 x64, you need to change the line with `CMAKE_GENERATOR_OPTIONS` and set it to your architecture.
-If you don't need to build Debug libraries, comment the script lines 29, 30 and 34.
+If you don't need to build Debug configuration, comment the script lines 35, 36 and 40.

-6. Inside Git Bash, type `./install.sh` and press enter. **THIS WILL TAKE LIKE FOREVER, DO NOT PANIK** (with CUDA and both Debug and Release libraries it can take more than 2 hours)
+6. Inside Git Bash, type `./install.sh` and press enter.
+Wait for the message `Do you want to build OpenCV with the following configuration?
+(Y/n)` to appear.
 > [!IMPORTANT]
 > If you try to build OpenCV with GPU (CUDA), make sure to verify that OpenCV CUDA modules will be built on the OpenCV General configuration (see image below).
-If not (the CUDA modules are listed as *Unavailable*), abort the operation with Ctrl+C and make sure that both Git Bash and CMake can find nvcc.<br/>Sometimes, adding a new environment variable (not in the PATH) named `CUDA_PATH` with the path of cuda as a value `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.6` can solve this problem.
+If not (the CUDA modules are listed as *Unavailable*), abort the operation and make sure that both Git Bash and CMake can find nvcc.<br/>Sometimes, adding a new environment variable (not in the PATH) named `CUDA_PATH` with the path of cuda as a value `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.6` can solve this problem.
 You may need to add other environment variables, such as `CUDNN_INCLUDE_DIR` and `CUDNN_LIBRARY`.
 [Detailled tutorial](https://medium.com/@batuhanhangun/opencv454-gpu-support-cpp-bef2cc145090)

 ![opencv-build-config](./images/opencv-config.png)

 *For more information about the OpenCV install script configuration, please see: https://docs.opencv.org/4.x/db/d05/tutorial_config_reference.html*

+7. If the OpenCV configuration fit your requirements, type `Y`.
+Wait for the OpenCV build completion. **THIS MAY TAKE FOREVER!!** *(with CUDA and Both Debug and Release it will take up to 3-4 hours)*

 ## Install - OBS with OBS-Blueprint